Installing and Configuring the Spark Connector¶

 Version of Scala you are using.

-The Snowflake Spark Connector can be downloaded from either Maven or the Spark Packages web site.
+The Snowflake Spark Connector can be downloaded from Maven.
 The source code can be downloaded from Github.

 Maven Central Repository¶